 What is the Difference Between Accreditation and Certification?

 The terms "accreditation" and "certification" are often used interchangeably but they are not synonymous.
 Both certification and accreditation involve assessment against standards.
 However, accreditation refers to an organization voluntarily complying with standards that are set forth by another organization — an independent third party, whereas certification is a process by which an organization grants recognition of competence to an individual who has met predetermined qualifications specified by that organization.
 Both certification and accreditation provide recognition of excellence.

 As the accrediting body, USTA will not certify tennis professionals.
-Certification will continue to be administered by organizations such as PTR and USPTA and any other organization which meets the criteria established by the USTA to certify professionals.
+Certification will continue to be administered by organizations such as USPTA and any other organization which meets the criteria established by the USTA to certify professionals.
 By separating the organizational roles, we collectively create accountability for adherence to standards while simultaneously increasing expectations for tennis professionals and the tennis industry.